encodis/gamecards/README.md

 ## CSS styling

 The styling for the output HTML can be controlled by including the names of CSS files.
 This becomes a standard "stylesheet" link in the output HTML's `<head>` element.
-For example, if the usage example above the `cards.css` style argument will become:
+For example, in the usage example above the `cards.css` style argument will become:

 ```
 <link rel="stylesheet" href="cards.css"/>